mikogenerale/LaraTasks/README.md

 Sensitive information (like passwords) is stored in plaintext for demonstration only — this is not secure for production.

-Tasks and user data are stored in memory or local storage only and will reset on refresh or rebuild.
+Tasks and user data are stored in memory  and will reset on refresh or rebuild.

 A backend integration (Node.js, Firebase, or others) is planned for future updates.